-In the light of the recent financing, management's objective is to maximize the money spent "in the ground".
+Management's objective is to maximize the money spent "in the ground".
 The long-term goal remains to develop the Company's properties and achieve commercial production.
 The Company may enter into partnerships in order to fully exploit the production potential of its exploration assets.